 unpublished paper, Chicago, 1972)

 The most obvious observation is that it is always the first quarter of a passage that has the most variants.
-The probability of this happening, if the distribution should be expected to be random, is a very simple calculation, expressed mathematically as .25 x .25 x .25 x .25 = .00390625, or only four chances in a thousand. (based on Eccel, op. cit.)
-Note that this distribution feature becomes more acute with the more serious variants, and that in the case of the Sermon on the Mount, the variants in the first quarter outnumber those in the last three quarters combined.
+The probability of this happening, if the distribution should be expected to be random, is a very simple calculation, expressed mathematically as .25 x .25 x .25 x .25 = .00390625, or only four chances in a thousand.
+Note that this distribution feature becomes more acute with the more serious variants and that in the case of the Sermon on the Mount the variants in the first quarter outnumber those in the last three quarters combined.

 The explanation for this distribution is equally obvious.
-Changes were made for the purpose of calming suspicions regarding the use of the King James version.
+Changes were made for the purpose of calming suspicions regarding the use of the King James Version.
 Making these changes was both tedious and time-consuming.
 Once it was thought that the reader had accepted the passage as normal, it was no longer necessary to make as many changes.
-The process seems to be governed either by a time-efficiency principle, or a laziness principle.
-In either case, this pattern is not consistent with the claim that the variants occur because the Bible had been changed, and the Book of Mormon is correcting the King James in accordance with the original text divinely revealed in the process of translating the gold plates.
+The process seems to be governed either by a time-efficiency principle, a laziness principle or both.
+In either case, this pattern is not consistent with the claim that the variants occur because the Bible had been changed (cf. 1 Nephi 13:24-29), and that the Book of Mormon is correcting the King James in accordance with the original text divinely revealed in the process of translating the gold plates.

 And upon all the ships of the sea.

-Now, let us consider the Mormon apologists’ pièce de résistance:
+Now, let us consider the Mormon apologists' showcase variant:

 And upon all the ships of the sea,